bitrix24/b24restdocs/api-reference/chats/chat-users/im-chat-user-list.md

-# Get Chat Participant IDs im.chat.user.list
+# Get Chat Participant Identifiers im.chat.user.list

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it shortly.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}